Trevallyn Dam

-Specifications
+The Trevallyn Dam is a gravity dam across the South Esk River in Launceston, Tasmania, Australia.
+Completed in 1955, the resultant reservoir, Lake Trevallyn, was established for the purpose of generating hydroelectricity within the northern Midlands and West Tamar region.
+The Trevallyn Power Station is a run-of-the-river hydroelectric power station, owned and operated by Hydro Tasmania.

-Lake Trevallyn is a concrete gravity dam built on Dolerite bedrock.
-The spillway height is 26.8 metres and the dam wall is 177 metres long.
-The lake has a surface area of 1.48 km2 and storage capacity of 12330000 m3.
-ANCOLD lists Trevallyn Dam as having a dam wall height of 33 metres and the total volume of the wall as 61000 m3.
+Dam and reservoir overview

-The dam diverts water to the Trevallyn Power Station through a 3.2 km tunnel.
+The Trevallyn Dam is a concrete gravity dam built on dolerite bedrock.
+The dam wall is 33 m high and is 177 m long.
+When full, Lake Trevallyn has a storage capacity of 12330 ML and covers a surface area of 148 ha, drawn from a catchment area of 8986 km2.
+The spillway is 26.8 m high.
+The reservoir also receives water from Great Lake via the Poatina Power Station.

-Lake Trevallyn
+Reservoir

-Lake Trevallyn is the long, narrow lake created by the dam and extends as far as Hadspen where the first rapids begin at the junction of the Meander and South Esk Rivers.
+Lake Trevallyn is the long, narrow lake created by the dam and extends as far as Hadspen where the first rapids begin at the junction of the Meander and South Esk rivers.
 The widest point on the lake is at Stephenson's Bay where it reaches 390 m wide.

 Launceston's outer suburb of Blackstone Heights and part of the Trevallyn State Recreation Area form part of the shore of Lake Trevallyn.
 Land around the lake is a mixture of suburbs, agricultural land and dry eucalypt forest.